hidecode221b/Radia/readme_mac_python.md

 ### Error: `ld: library not found for -lfftw`

 This error originates from the same issue as above, so create a `python` symbolic link.
-It may happen after `make clean`.
 If it is not solved, download or unzip the repository and try it again.

 ## Build log file